India Mahdavi: Collaborations

-Style & Impact
+Style & impact

 Style

 Mahdavi's work is a mixture of elegance and cartoonish color.
 She credits her heritage, worldly upbringing and design study to her notable design style.
 "You can't pin it down to a specific influence or reference," said Yann Le Coadic, "...Every detail of a space India designs is thought out to the millimeter, and yet the overall impression is very uncontrived.
 India focuses on how a space will be lived and not what visual impression it will make."

 “I really think of myself like the French word 'metissage' (meaning the cultural mix of society),” says India.
 “I am a pure product of the Middle East product –at least by blood – but I actually got to know my homeland much later.”
 To know where I belong very late in life made it more emotional for me.
 It was like ‘what did I miss out on’ and ‘how can I integrate these elements into my life today.’”

-Regarded as the “queen of color”, Mahdavi is most known for her playful palettes and unwavering use of color in her designs.
+Mahdavi is most known for the creative use of color in her designs.
 Ralph Pucci, who has Mahdavi’s colorful furniture on display at the Ralph Pucci International Gallery says that her “work has humor, but it’s not 100 percent humor, which would make it kitsch.
 It has sophistication, but it’s not 100 percent sophistication, which would make it predictable.
 It’s this perfect balance that makes her work original.”

 Impact

 One of Mahdavi’s most notable projects, Sketch at the Gallery of London, turned her into a social media sensation.
 Central to Mahdavi’s design was a velvety pink that adorned every corner of the space, including her own furniture piece featured, the ‘Charlotte’ armchair.
 In regards to the restaurant’s sensational recognition, Mahdavi said “I don’t want to sound like I’m boasting, but I changed the way people thought about pink.”
 When asked about her legacy as a designer, Mahdavi replied “I will probably be remembered as someone who uses color as her own language.
 The language of freedom.
 And that is fine with me."

-Looking for measurable impact of her work, it can be clearly found the social media success of her projects—especially the Sketch Gallery of London.
-True to Mahdavi’s previous works, the velvety pink space was packed with whimsy—its cool yet bright atmosphere drawing thousands of visitors just to snap the perfect picture with highly sought geotag.
+Mahdavi's Sketch at the Gallery of London, a velvety pink space, gained popularity on social media and drew thousands of visitors, who took with its geotag.
 In regards to the restaurant’s sensational recognition, Mahdavi said “I don’t want to sound like I’m boasting, but I changed the way people thought about pink.”